sta562/jadwalsholat/README.md

 ## Deskripsi

-Returns all prayer times for a specific date in a particular city.
+Returns all prayer times for a specific date in a particular city using [aladhan API](https://aladhan.com/prayer-times-api).

 ## Parameter